-Sale Reduction or Discontinuation of Pentazocine and Natioxone Tablets in patients who may be physically dependent on opioids.
-Rapid discontinuation of opioid analgesics in patients who are physically dependent on opioids.
+Do not abruptly discontinue Pentazocine and Naloxone Tablets in patients who may be physically dependent on opioids.
 Rapid discontinuation of opioid analgesics in patients who are physically dependent on opioids has resulted in serious withdrawal symptoms, uncontrolled pain, and suicide.
 Rapid discontinuation has also been associated with attempts to find other sources of opioid analgesics, which may be confused with drug-seeking for abuse.
 Patients may also attempt to treat their pain or withdrawal symptoms with illicit opioids, such as heroin, and other substances.